The 20 Biggest Myths in Hollywood and the Entertainment Industry Right Now

 But don’t take their word for it.
 There’s a reason Netflix is releasing some many of their most popular shows in batches now.
 Over time, I suspect those batches will get smaller and smaller and more and more spread out.

-Myth 8: Social Media is Represents What People Think
+Myth 8: Social Media Represents What Most People Think

 Reality: Most Americans Don’t Regularly Use Social Media